 Who should attend?
 Mental health professionals (psychiatrists, psychologists, clinical social workers, licensed professional counselors, pastoral counselors) and persons with an interest in psychodynamic and psychoanalytic thinking and application.
 The instructional level of this activity is advanced.

-Important Disclosure Information None of the planners and presenters of this CE program have any relevant financial relationships to disclose.
-While clinical material is heavily disguised, any participant that can identify the patient should immediately recuse him/herself.
+Important disclosure information: None of the planners and presenters of this CE program have any relevant financial relationships to disclose.

 Contact: For additional information, please contact BSPS by email:contactbsps@BSPSmaryland.org

 $25 Full-time student or recent graduate* non-members

 Note: Pre-registration fees apply only if registration and payment are received by Friday, November 9, 2018.

 Registration received after Friday, November 9, 2018 or at the door: